Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-05.md

 ## Learning Objectives (5 min)

-1. Explain dates, UTC, and the Unix Epoch
+1. Identify the components of a problem
-1. Use math to calculate dates
+1. Prioritize the steps to solutions
-1. Use composition with Objects
+1.
-1. Use JS to solve problems with Dates

 ## Date review